CAAPIM/Microgateway/get-started/get-further/AWS_Integration_Quickstart.md

 ## Supporting Services and Methods <a name="SupportServiceMethods"></a>
 Currently, we are supporting integration to AWS Lambda and S3 services.
-We will be soon releasing support integration to AWS EC2, Kinesis, DynamoDB, SQS, SNS and other AWS services.
-The following is a list of current supported services, their methods and sample of the payload.
+We will be soon releasing support integration for AWS EC2, Kinesis, DynamoDB, SQS, SNS and other AWS services very soon.
+The following is a list of current supported services, their methods along with sample of the payload.

 ### Services:  Lambda  <a name="Lambda"></a>
 Depending on the method, some of the methods might not require any payload.
 In that case, you do not need to send any payload with the request.
 However, if the payload is required, the payload is a json payload and might contain of the following: